gchure/phd/docs/src/chapter_09/section_02_electrophysiology.md

 kanamycin, ceasing proper protein synthesis.
 Three minutes of expression was chosen to provide enough time for transcription and translation.
 The sfGFP variant used in this work is 1155 base pairs.
-We can assume that the rate for transcription is 42 nucleotides per second (BNID 108488)[@milo2010], meaning approximately 28 seconds are needed to transcribe the gene.
-The translation rate is on the order of 10 amino acids per second, (12 - 42 amino acids / s, BNID 100059)[@milo2010].
+We can assume that the rate for transcription is 42 nucleotides per second (BNID 108488, @milo2010), meaning approximately 28 seconds are needed to transcribe the gene.
+The translation rate is on the order of 10 amino acids per second, (12 - 42 amino acids / s, BNID 100059, @milo2010).
 This means that 39 seconds are needed to complete translation.
 In total, approximately one minute is needed to complete expression of the genes.
-These numbers are not known for LB supplemented with 500 mM NaCl but may be reduced.
+These numbers are not known for LB supplemented with 500 mM NaCl, but may be reduced.
 For this reason, we extended the length of induction to three minutes before translation was ceased.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The excess anhydrous tetracycline was removed from the culture through centrifugation and washing with one volume of LB supplemented with 500 mM NaCl and 100 $\mu$g/mL kanamycin at 37$^\circ$C. The maturation of sfGFP was then monitored through flow cytometry by measuring the mean expression of 100,000 cells every 60 to 90 seconds.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The excess anhydrous tetracycline was removed from the culture through centrifugation and washed with one volume of LB supplemented with 500 mM NaCl and 100 $\mu$g/mL kanamycin at 37$^\circ$C. The maturation of sfGFP was then monitored through flow cytometry by measuring the mean expression of 100,000 cells every 60 to 90 seconds.
 The result of these measurements are shown in